bw2/bw2.github.io/2022-05-06-STR-truth-set.md

 <img width=500 src="https://user-images.githubusercontent.com/6240170/201500475-561acf00-3b52-43b6-9a27-b1846ce76ddd.png">

-To summarize this another way, only 3,037 STR alleles (1.7%) are more than 30bp different from the size of the STR in the reference genome, and only 849 (0.5%) are more than 60bp different - meaning it might not be possible to genotype them using spanning reads alone.
+To summarize, only 3,037 STR alleles (1.7%) differ by more than 30bp from the reference genome, and only 849 (0.5%) differ by more than 60bp (so that it might not be possible to genotype them using spanning reads alone).
+Although there are many STR variants, the overwhelming majority add or subtract only a few repeats.

 We can also look at the prevalence of STR variants with different motifs and compare it to the distribution of pure STR repeats in hg38 (found using [TandemRepeatFinder](https://github.com/Benson-Genomics-Lab/TRF)):